Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

 A lopsided gravitational halo potential can perturb an axisymmetric galactic disk as the disk surface density responds to the total asymmetry \citep{Jog2000}.
 Since the circular velocity varies along the perturbed orbit, the related surface density also varies as a function of the azimuthal angle $\phi$.
 This changes for particles (gas and stars) on these orbits are governed by the equation of continuity:

 According to the equation of continuity and paper \citep{jog}, the effective surface density for an exponential disk with perturbed orbits in a lopsided halo potential may be written as:

-Where $\epsilon_{iso}$ is the ellipticity of an isophote at $R$ for $m = 1$ perturbation, as follows:
+where $\epsilon_{iso}$ is the ellipticity of an isophote at $R$ for $m = 1$ perturbation, as follows:

-where $R_{max}$ is the maximum extent of an isophote and $R_{min}$ is the minimum extent of that isophote. \\ By using the equation of continuity and the relations for the orbits (coordinates and velocities), one can obtain the relation between $\epsilon_{iso}$ and $\epsilon_{lop}$ at a given radius $R$ \citep{Jog2000}:
+where $R_{max}$ is the maximum extent of an isophote and $R_{min}$ is the minimum extent of that isophote. \\ By using the equation of continuity and the relations for the orbits (coordinates and velocities), we can obtain the relation between $\epsilon_{iso}$ and $\epsilon_{lop}$ at a given radius $R$ \citep{Jog2000}:

-For this lopsided halo potential model (a global $m = 1$ in the potential) By using the equations (\ref{EffectiveSD}) and (\ref {epsilons}) and programming in Python, we have extracted the surface density distribution map in the X-Y plane for the gaseous disk in Figure \ref{figSDMg} and the stellar disk in Figure \ref{figSDMs} for an $m = 1$ perturbation in the potential with $\epsilon_{lop} = 0.11$ which is the best-fit value of this parameter for best fit to the observed rotation curve in Figure \ref{ARC}.
-These Figures which show the surface density contours of the lopsided disc (a global $m = 1$ mode), indicate the azimuthal variation in the surface density for an exponential disk in a lopsided halo potential.
+For this lopsided halo potential model (a global $m = 1$ in the potential) By using the Eqs. (\ref{EffectiveSD}) and (\ref {epsilons}) and programming in Python, we extracted the surface density distribution map in the X-Y plane for the gaseous disk in Fig. \ref{figSDMg} and the stellar disk in Fig. \ref{figSDMs} for an $m = 1$ perturbation in the potential with $\epsilon_{lop} = 0.11$ which is the best-fit value of this parameter for best fit to the observed rotation curve in Fig. \ref{ARC}.
+These figures, which show the surface density contours of the lopsided disk (a global $m = 1$ mode), indicate the azimuthal variation in the surface density for an exponential disk in a lopsided halo potential.
 The isophotal shapes have aligned egg-shaped contours and the center of the inner isophotes are displaced from the center of the outer isophotes (see \citealt{jog}).
 The outward contours are more and more deviated from the unperturbed surface density contours, showing a more lopsided distribution in the outer regions.